-Diversity & Inclusion
+Diversity and Inclusion

-At Macquarie, we greatly value the innovation and creativity that diversity of thought brings
+At Macquarie, we greatly value the innovation and creativity that diversity of thought brings.

 The diversity of Macquarie's staff remains fundamental to our success.
-Macquarie's Workforce Diversity Policy defines Macquarie's diversity commitment and the structures in place to ensure its realisation, including the requirement that the BGCC set measurable objectives for increasing the diversity of Macquarie's workforce, including its gender diversity, and annually assessing both those objectives and Macquarie's progress in achieving them.
+Macquarie's Workforce Diversity Policy defines Macquarie's diversity commitment and the structures in place to ensure its realisation, including the requirement that the BRC sets measurable objectives for increasing the diversity of Macquarie's workforce and annually assessing both those objectives and Macquarie's progress in achieving them.

-Macquarie's Workforce Diversity Policy is available at macquarie.com/diversity
+Macquarie's Workforce Diversity Policy is available at macquarie.com/diversity-and-inclusion